bcneng/website/content/netiquette.md

 #### Bad practices

 Spam is not allowed in any channel.
 That includes:

-- affiliates links or similar
+- affiliates links
 - job offers outside #hiring-job-board
-- non-general information in #general or #offtopic-random, or lots of messages (for our - as admins - definition of "lots")
+- any non-general information in #offtopic-random
+- posting lots of messages (for our own definition of "lots")
+- company advertising -- we don't want to be a platform for private companies to make money

 The administrators reserve the rights to:
 - remove abusive and/or spam comments